eatyourpeas/checktick/docs/question-group-template-library.md

+---
-# Question Group Template Library
+title: Question Group Template Library
+category: None
+---

-The Question Group Template Library allows users to discover, browse, and import validated questionnaires and question collections into their surveys.
-Templates are published by CheckTick administrators or organization admins and can be imported as complete question groups.
+The template library lets you discover, browse, and import validated questionnaires and question collections into your surveys.

+> **Note:** For an overview of question groups, see [Question Groups](/docs/groups-view/).
+To publish your own templates, see [Publishing Question Groups](/docs/publish-question-groups/).

 ## Who can access